Datapolitan-Training/intro-gis-fundamentals/content.md

 ---

-# What We've Covered This Afternoon
+# Review of This Afternoon
 --

 + Adding base maps to QGIS